Optimization of Structural Flood Mitigation Strategies: Algorithm

 \section{Algorithm}

 The OFMP at the end of Section \ref{sec:model} remains difficult to solve directly.
-However, with recent improvements in both discretizations of the shallow water equations (e.g., \citet{FLD:FLD4023}) and high-performance implementations thereof (e.g., \citet{brodtkorb2012efficient}, \citet{tasseff2016nuflood}), numerically efficient solutions of the PDE constraints are possible.
-With this intuition, in Algorithm \ref{alg:pseudoalg}, a time-limited search-based method is introduced to find a near-optimal solution $\left(\omega_{1}^{*}, \omega_{2}^{*}, \dots, \omega_{n}^{*}\right)$ to the problem defined by Equations \eqref{eqn:specific-ofmp-objective} through \eqref{eqn:specific-ofmp-centroid-restriction}.
+However, with recent improvements in both numerical discretizations of the shallow water equations (e.g., \citeA{FLD:FLD4023}) and high-performance implementations thereof (e.g., \citeA{brodtkorb2012efficient}, \citeA{tasseff2016nuflood}), numerically efficient solutions of the PDEs described in Constraint \eqref{eqn:specific-ofmp-2d-swe} are possible.
+With this intuition, in Algorithm \ref{alg:pseudoalg}, a time-limited search-based method is introduced to find a near-optimal solution $\left(\omega_{1}^{*}, \omega_{2}^{*}, \dots, \omega_{m}^{*}\right)$ to the problem defined by Equations \eqref{eqn:specific-ofmp-objective} through \eqref{eqn:specific-ofmp-centroid-restriction}.

 \begin{linenomath*}

 \end{linenomath*}